Robinhood vs. DAS Trader Introduction

 Investment Products

-Robinhood is a brokerage platform that is very much focused on simplifying your ability to enter and interact with the financial markets.
-You can trade stocks, options, ETFs, and crypto.
+stocks, options, ETFs, and crypto.
 You can also set up an individual retirement account (IRA).
-If you are interested in a wider variety of investment asset classes, such as mutual funds, bonds, futures, or forex, you will need to look elsewhere.
+If you’re looking for a broader range of investment options, such as mutual funds, bonds, futures, or forex, you’ll need to look elsewhere.

 Promotions